SolaceTraining/solace-workshop-scs/codelab.md

 #### Solace PubSub+ Service in OpenShift
 <INSERT>

-## Section 1 - Deploy Your First Source & Sink
+## Deploy Your First Source & Sink
-Duration: 0:20:00
+Duration: 0:45:00

 * Boss - The marketing department wants to use the tweets to learn more about our customer’s thoughts.
 Since you’re already getting them can you share them with marketing?
 * Developer - That’s Possible!
 Tell them to give me a call!